achalpatel/exercise-tracker/README.md

 # Exercise Tracker

 ## About:
-Simple Exercises Add, update, and delete application built using MongoDB, ExpressJs, React, and Node.
+Simple Exercise tracker application to Add, update, and delete exercises built using MongoDB, ExpressJs, React, and Node.